Halloween is just around the corner, and it’s a great excuse to share some American culture with your ESL students.

 Host a Candy Taste Test

-Who can think of Halloween without thinking of trick-or-treating and candy?
+Who can consider Halloween without thinking of trick-or-treating and candy?
 No one!
-But you don’t have to go door to door in costume to partake in the holiday’s greatest treats.
+But you don’t have to go door to door in costume to enjoy the holiday’s greatest treats.
 Host a candy taste test with your students.
-Start by brainstorming different ways to talk about how something tastes.
+Start by brainstorming different ways to describe how something tastes.
 Then invite students to take a taste of some fun holiday candies such as candy corn, chocolate bars, and sour candies.
 If you like, have each person write a paragraph about which candy they liked best and why.
 Or you could just have groups of three or four share their thoughts on what they experienced during the taste test.

 Write a Spooky Story